baidya07/my_portfolio/README.md

 # my_portfolio

-"A new Flutter project."
+"This is a new basic Flutter project with a simple UI which showcases a simple portfolio about myself."

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter web application.

 A few resources to get you started if this is your first Flutter project: